Vinz93/Development-notes/react_components_testing.md

   expect(component.find('.comment-box')).to.exist;
 });
 ```
-In the example above, `component` has the whole app inside and uses the `chaiJquery` plugin, so you are able to find the components inside the app by his `ClassName` and check for the existence with **to.exist** assertion, this a good reason to always write a class for each component.
+In the example above, `component` has the whole app inside and uses the `chaiJquery` plugin, so you are abl to find the components inside the app by his `ClassName` and check for the existence with **to.exist** assertion, this a good reason to always write a class for each component.

 ---
 ### Simulating Events